hbldh/tpopp/tpopp.rst

 	- Turned out no one written anything for BankID in Python, so I did it myself.

-	- Eventually it turned out that the bankid client became a standalone component.
+	- Eventually it turned out that the bankid client became a useful, standalone component.

 	- The standalone component was more fun to write so I did that instead.